yiisoft/docs/guide/en/runtime/handling-errors.md

 ### Customizing error response format <span id="error-format"></span>

 The error catcher chooses how to render an exception based on accept HTTP header.
-If it's `text/html` or any unknown content type, it will use the error or exception view to display errors.
+If it is `text/html` or any unknown content type, it will use the error or exception view to display errors.
 For other mime types, the error handler will choose different rendering that is registered within the error catcher.
-By default JSON, XML and plain text are supported.
+By default, JSON, XML and plain text are supported.

 You may customize the error response format by providing your own instance of `Yiisoft\Yii\Web\ErrorHandler\ThrowableRendererInterface` when registering error catcher middleware.
 That is typically done in `MiddlewareDispatcherFactory` of your application: